Blaizzy/mlx-embeddings/docs/Adding-Software-to-Homebrew.md

 ## Submitting the formula

-You're finally ready to submit your formula to the [homebrew-core](https://github.com/Homebrew/homebrew-core/) or [linuxbrew-core](https://github.com/Homebrew/linuxbrew-core/) repository.
+You're finally ready to submit your formula to the [homebrew-core](https://github.com/Homebrew/homebrew-core/) repository.
 If you haven't done this before, you can refer to the [How to Open a Pull Request](How-To-Open-a-Homebrew-Pull-Request.md) documentation for help.
 Maintainers will review the pull request and provide feedback about any areas that need to be addressed before the formula can be added to Homebrew.

 If you've made it this far, congratulations on submitting a Homebrew formula!
 We appreciate the hard work you put into this and you can take satisfaction in knowing that your work may benefit other Homebrew users as well.